edgelesssys/constellation/docs/docs/overview/performance.md

 # Performance

-This section analyses the performance of Constellation.
+This section analyzes the performance of Constellation.

 ## Performance impact from runtime encryption

 All nodes in a Constellation cluster run inside Confidential VMs (CVMs).
 Thus, Constellation's performance is directly affected by the performance of CVMs.

 AMD and Azure jointly released a [performance benchmark](https://community.amd.com/t5/business/microsoft-azure-confidential-computing-powered-by-3rd-gen-epyc/ba-p/497796) for CVMs based on 3rd Gen AMD EPYC processors (Milan) with SEV-SNP.
 With a range of mostly compute-intensive benchmarks like SPEC CPU 2017 and CoreMark, they found that CVMs only have a small (2%--8%) performance degradation compared to standard VMs.
 You can expect to see similar performance for compute-intensive workloads running on Constellation.